ENG 111, Fall 2017

 According to the policies of TNCC and the VCCS, as quoted from the Student Handbook, "Inappropriate classroom behavior impacts the learning process of students.
 The instructor is responsible for maintaining an environment conducive for student learning as an official College representative."
 To those ends we will use the Student Handbook and Code of Conduct as our guide to professional and collegial classroom deportment, as outlined in that document and below.

 Students’ expectations of self and colleagues collected in class, via email, and from hard copy submissions.
-These are the success rules developed by students in Mr. D's classes in the previous semester and adopted by agreement.
-At the end of the semester, we will revisit and revise this section of the syllabus based upon your experiences in English 111.
+These are the success rules developed by students in Prof. D's classes in the previous semester and adopted by agreement.

 Project professional demeanor:

 Absences: English Department policy stipulates that I should fill out a drop form for any student who has missed 20% of the scheduled classes.
 I can't help you to achieve your goals if you aren't in class to work toward them.
-Anyone who misses six twice-a-week or three once-a week classes will be dropped.
-There are no exceptions and no excuses will be accepted.
+Anyone who misses six twice-a-week classes will be dropped.
 I have found that anyone can succeed who tries hard enough.

 TNCC Retake policy: Enrollment in a course is limited to two times.
 If a student needs to enroll for a third and final time, he or she must submit a written petition to the Vice President of Academic Affairs (or her designee) for approval.